Darxo/Hardened/README.md

 ## For Modders

+- Add simple cooldown framework for skills.
+E.g. set `this.m.HD_Cooldown = 2` to only allow a skill to be used once every two rounds
 - Set `IsNew` to `false` when deserializing injuries
 - Add new `::Hardened.Temp.RootSkillCounter = null` variable, which will contain the SkillContainer of the root skill in a delayed skill chain, or `null` while not inside a skill execution
 - Entities which have `this.m.IsActingEachTurn = false` (e.g. Donkeys, Phylactery, Spider Eggs) will now trigger `onRoundEnd` after every other entity has triggered it and trigger `onRoundStart` before every other entity has triggered it
 - `IsSpecializedInShields` is no longer set to `true` by **Shield Expert**
 - `IsTurnStarted` in `actor.nut` and `agent.nut` is no longer set to `false` when a character ends their turn.
 It is now only set to `false` at the start of a new round
 - Introduce new `setWeight` and `getWeight` function for `item.nut` to make code around itemweight more readable.
 They work on the same underlying StaminaModifier but in a reversed way
+- Add `setSkillsIsUsable` for skill.nut, which toggles `IsUsable` of all skills on the actor matching a certain condition
 - `onMovementStep` now calls `onUpdateVisibility` for the entity after the MSU events happen instead of before, allowing you to better implement effects, whose vision effects depend on positioning
 - Add new `AffectedBodyPart` member for `injury.nut` (temporary injuries) which specifies which bodypart that injury belongs to.
 It defaults to -1 and is adjusted depending on the vanilla injury lists
 - Add new `IsAlwaysShowingScoutingReport = false` flag for asset_manager.
 When `true` you will always see defender line-up, even during night, similar to the "Band of Poachers" origin